serkanalgur/cmb2-field-faiconselect/README.md

 ## Usage

 include `iconselect.php` to your cmb2 function file.
-(I will release this add-on as WordPress plugin soon)
+Alternatively download this repo and put files into `wp-content/plugins/` directory.
+When you enable plugin, you can use field type in CMB2.

 Use `faiconselect` for type.
 For Example;